If you are struggling to log in, we’ve compiled some tips which might help you.

 Junior ISAs are tax-efficient

-There’s more than one type of Junior ISA
+There’s more than one type of junior ISA

 Money in a junior ISA is locked in

-The money you invest in a junior ISA is locked in, meaning it can't be accessed by anyone other than your child, and only when they turn 18.
+The money you invest in a JISA is locked in, meaning it can't be accessed by anyone other than your child, and only when they turn 18.
 This means that you and your child can't be tempted to dip in early and the money will still be there when they reach 18.

-JISAs are a good way to educate children about finances and savings
+Junior ISAs are a good way to educate children about finances and savings

 What better way to start teaching your children about money than by telling them they already have some money in their name?